Botler-Dev/Botler/docs/Setup-Guides/Development/Linux-Dev-Setup-Guide.md

 # Linux Development Setup Guide

-This guide is meant for those who want to do the development work on Exon, or wish to set Exon up manually.
-It will instruct and explain the process in which Exon is manually set up on a Linux based distribution
+This guide is meant for those who want to do the development work on Botler, or wish to set Botler up manually.
+It will instruct and explain the process in which Botler is manually set up on a Linux based distribution

 ## Officially Supported Linux Distributions

-Below is a list of Linux Distributions that Exon is officially supported on:
+Below is a list of Linux Distributions that Botler is officially supported on:

 | Distributions | Distro Versions  | Architecture |
 |---------------|------------------|--------------|